christsven/H.E.A.T/factions/German VJTF Panzergrenadier Division.md

 ### M113

 A true workhorse of NATO forces, the M113 comes in dozens of variants and has been used by more countries than not since the 1960s.
-The Bundeswehr uses it for troop transport or in support roles, e. g. with a 120mm, custom made mortar weapon system in the rear.
+The Bundeswehr uses it nowadays in support roles, e. g. with a 120mm, custom made mortar weapon system in the rear.

 | M113 | APC / IFV Armoured Carrier |